Buoyancy driven bubbly flows: scaling of velocities in bubble columns operated in the heterogeneous regime: Test of the scaling on new gas and liquid velocity data collected in a bubble column

 while for the mean liquid velocity on the column axis:

-According to these results, it happens that the relative velocity on the column axis scales as $U_R \sim 0.41 (gD\varepsilon)^{1/2}$, i.e. it monotonously increases with the void fraction $\varepsilon$.
+According to these results, the relative velocity on the column axis scales as $U_R \sim 0.41 (gD\varepsilon)^{1/2}$, i.e. it monotonously increases with the void fraction $\varepsilon$.
 Such an increase of the relative velocity with the void fraction has been identified in bubble columns using indirect arguments (see for example \cite{raimundo2019hydrodynamics}).
 It has also been observed in others gas-liquid systems.
 Such a behavior is sometimes represented by a swarm coefficient that quantifies the decrease of the drag force acting on a bubble with the void fraction (\cite{ishii1979drag,simonnet2007experimental}).
 Nowadays, ad-hoc swarm coefficients are routinely introduced in numerical simulations based on two-fluid models (e.g. \cite{mcclure2017experimental,gemello2018cfd}).
 We bring here direct experimental evidence of the increase of the relative velocity with the void fraction in a bubble column operated in the heterogeneous regime.

-Concerning velocities, the standard deviation being proportional to the mean (see Figure \ref{fig4}), they also follow the same scaling with $V_G'/(gD\varepsilon)^{1/2} \sim 0.6\pm0.02$ and $V_L'/(gD\varepsilon)^{1/2} \sim 0.22 \pm 0.02$.
+Concerning the standard deviation of velocities, the standard deviation being proportional to the mean (see Figure \ref{fig4}), they also follow the same scaling with $V_G'/(gD\varepsilon)^{1/2} \sim 0.6\pm0.02$ and $V_L'/(gD\varepsilon)^{1/2} \sim 0.22 \pm 0.02$.
 Hence, all the above results obtained on the mean and on the fluctuating components of bubbles and liquid velocities confirm the soundness of the scaling proposed in eq. \ref{eqscal} with respect to void fraction.

+The scaling resulting from an inertia-buoyancy equilibrium proposed above also includes an increase of velocities with the square root of the bubble column diameter.
+As the experiments presented in this section concern only one bubble column diameter, the dependency with the column diameter cannot be tested.
+New experimental data gathered in bubble columns of variable diameters are needed to test the validity of the proposed scale.
+In that perspective, available experiments from the literature and relative to bubble columns of variable diameter will be analyzed in the next section.